-Reference Number: PA.CP.MP.128 Effective Date: 01/18 Last Review Date: 09/17
+Reference Number: PA.CP.MP.128 Effective Date: 01/18 Date of Last Review: 02/21/2023

 Coding Implications Revision Log

 Description

 Optic nerve (ON) sheath decompression involves direct decompression (fenestration) of the ON sheaths just behind the globe.
 The approach and technique for an ON sheath fenestration varies.
 This policy describes the medical necessity requirements for ON decompression surgery.